Antoinette Rodez Schiesler: Early life

-Carole was an excellent student, and graduated high school top of her class.
+She was an excellent student, and graduated high school top of her class.
 She studied chemistry as a senior, where she excelled, sometimes even running the lab and teaching other students when the teacher was absent.
 She explained: "I was looking for answers as an adolescent, and chemistry provided them.
 I was extremely scrupulous."

-When Carole joined the St. Frances Academy, she was an Episcopalian.
+When Carole joined St. Frances Academy, she was an Episcopalian.
 However, she was drawn to the nuns, and within months, Carole had decided that she also wanted to be a nun.
 She converted to Catholicism after the tenth grade, and was baptised on December 7, 1950.
-She applied to join the convent, though she decided to hedge her bets by also applying to the air force.
+She applied to join the convent, although she decided to hedge her bets by also applying to the air force.

 On September 8, 1952, at the age of seventeen, she entered the Convent of the Immaculate Conception.
 At the convent, she followed a daily schedule full of hard manual labour, hours of prayer and imposed silence, but she relished this routine and the structure it provided: "The regularity was wonderful.
 It gave me the security I always craved.".
 She was given the name of Mary Antoinette when she became a novice on March 9, 1953, and kept the name for the rest of her life.

-Career and Education
+Career and education

 Mary Antoinette Schiesler did her teacher training at the Oblate Institute (later the Mount Providence Junior College).
 She began working as a teacher at the St. Augustine elementary school in Washington, D.C.
 She hated her time there because she had never been taught how to keep control of a class, and was bullied and humiliated by the institution's mother superior.
 She went so far as to petition the mother superior at St Frances to be allowed to return to the convent, but was denied.
 She transferred to St. Joseph's School in Alexandria, Virginia, after a year, where she taught for four years, then returned to the Mother House for a year of hard labour and prayer before taking her final vows on August 15, 1960.
 Lawrence-Lightfoot writes that "The grueling physical labor of the convent felt light in comparison to the demands of the students."
 Her third teaching mission was at Saint Cecilia's in Baltimore, where she was able to pass on her passion for math and science to older students.

 Schiesler would have liked to study at university full time.
 Instead, she studied for her undergraduate degree in chemistry while working as a teacher, attending college classes on Saturdays and enrolling full time during the summer.
 She earned her BA in 1967 from the College of Notre Dame of Maryland.